Marcus-Gustafsson/NFB-Training/README.md

 # Neurofeedback (NFB) Training

 This project is part of a degree project with a focus on neurofeedback training (NFB) for post-Concussion Syndrome (PCS) patients using the Muse 2 portable EEG headband.

-Where the user manipulates the training videos playback speed with regards to their recorded EEG activity.
+The user manipulates the training videos playback speed with regards to their recorded EEG activity.

 Currently only for windows 10+ due to the third-party software "BlueMuse" compatibility.